 - Chain to any number, plus 1 more for the turning chain.
 I chain 22 for this tutorial so I will end with 21 stitches and 1 turning chain.

-- Yo, insert hook in 2nd ch from your hook.
+- Yo, skip the first stitch and insert hook in 2nd ch from your hook.

 - Yo + pull a loop through (3 loops on your hook).